dlccyes/CollegeNotes/NTUNotes/Junior/Computer Networks.md

 	- differences with SR
 		- TCP won't individually ACK out-of-order segments
 		- TCP only maintains the smallest-seq-no (oldest) unACKed byte
+	- selective ACK (SACK) - a modified ACK
+		- ACK out-of-order segments selectively
+		- a lot like SR
 - `SendBase` =  the seq #  of oldest unACKed segment
 - `NextSeqNum` = next byte to be sent
 - receive ACK → compare ACK #  with `SendBase`